thinktandem/tandem/site/blog/2017-05-20-using-pantheon-s-nested-docroot-with-kalabox.md

 img-src: 'https://thinktandem.io/images/articles/pantheon-nested-doc.png'
 byline: 'Learn how to use composer-based workflows with your Pantheon site on Kalabox so you can dev like it''s 2017.'
 date: '2017-05-20'
+meta:
+    - { name: description, content: 'Learn how to use composer-based workflows with your Pantheon site on Kalabox so you can dev like it''s 2017.' }
+    - { name: keywords, content: 'localdev,support' }
 ---

 Background